woutarb/IOTmanual/README.md

 ## Needs
 ### Physical :
 Physical stuff:
-* An Arduino board, ESP-12E module.
+* An Arduino board, for example an ESP-12E module.
 You need some sort of computing power to make sure something happens with the RFID information.

 * Wires to connect the NFC tag with the Arduino board.